litmuschaos/litmus-docs/website/docs/faq.md

 ### I encountered the concept of `namespace` and `cluster` scope during the installation.
 What is meant by the scopes, and how does it affect experiments to be performed outside or inside the litmus Namespace?

 The scope of portal control plane (portal) installation tuned by the env `PORTAL_SCOPE` of litmusportal-server deployment can be kept as a namespace if you want to provide a very restricted access to litmus; It's useful in dev environments like Okteto cloud etc.
-That basically restricts portal installation along with its agent to a single namespace and the chaos operator, exporter all get installed in a single namespace and can only perform and monitor chaos in that namespace.
+That basically restricts portal installation along with itschaos delegate to a single namespace and the chaos operator, exporter all get installed in a single namespace and can only perform and monitor chaos in that namespace.
-Other than that there is another key in the control plane’s configmap `litmus-portal-admin-config` called `AgentScope`, this is given to allow users to restrict access to the litmus self-agent components self-agent is the agent for your control plane cluster (exporter, operator etc), you can use both of them in a way to give access as per the requirement.
+Other than that there is another key in the control plane’s configmap `litmus-portal-admin-config` called `AgentScope`, this is given to allow users to restrict access to the litmus self chaos delegate components self chaos delegate is thechaos delegate for your control plane cluster (exporter, operator etc), you can use both of them in a way to give access as per the requirement.
-The above holds for the control plane and self agent, for the external agents which can be connected using the litmusctl CLI you can provide the scope of the agent while using the utility to connect your other cluster to the control plane with access to just a single namespace or cluster-wide access.
+The above holds for the control plane and selfchaos delegate, for the externalchaos delegates which can be connected using the litmusctl CLI you can provide the scope of thechaos delegate while using the utility to connect your other cluster to the control plane with access to just a single namespace or cluster-wide access.
 Using a combination of AgentScope: cluster and `PORTAL_SCOPE` env set to cluster would give you cluster-admin privileges to inject chaos on all namespaces where the control plane/portal is installed.
-For external agents just selecting the scope of installation as cluster would be sufficient via litmusctl.
+For externalchaos delegates just selecting the scope of installation as cluster would be sufficient via litmusctl.

-### What does failed status of workflow means in LitmusPortal?
+### What does failed status of chaos scenario means in LitmusPortal?

-Failed status indicates that either there is some misconfiguration in the workflow or the default hypothesis of experiment was disproved and some of the experiments in the workflow failed, In such case the resiliency score will be less than 100.
+Failed status indicates that either there is some misconfiguration in the chaos scenario or the default hypothesis of experiment was disproved and some of the experiments in the chaos scenario failed, In such case the resiliency score will be less than 100.

 ### How can I setup chaoshub of my own gitlab repo in Litmus Portal?